exekube/exekube/README.md

 Exekube is an experimental declarative framework for administering and using Kubernetes clusters.

-Read a guide about how to learn declarative Kubernetes with Exekube: <https://github.com/ilyasotkov/learning-kubernetes/>
+Read the companion guide about how to learn declarative Kubernetes with Exekube: <https://github.com/ilyasotkov/learning-kubernetes/>

 ### Principles